gphanikumar/projectposition/README.md

-# projectposition
+# Project Position

-This repo is to fetch applications for a project position in my group.
+This repo is to fetch applications for a project position in my group and to post updates about such opportunities in my group.

 Applications are invited for the temporary post of JRF / SRF / RA; Equivalent or lesses positions admissible as per DST / IIT Madras norms in a project from National Supercomputing Mission, IIT Madras.